jvalenzuela/atform/doc/source/intro.rst

   >>>

 The interactive window is for running Python commands one at a time as they are entered, not editing scripts saved to files.
-Use the File->New menu to open a new editor window for creating a script that will be saved to disk.
+Use the :menuselection:`File --> New` menu to open a new editor window for creating a script that will be saved to disk.

 Below is a minimal example to illustrate the basic layout of a testgen